 We performed two separate concerts, one at school during the day and another in the community in the evening.
 It was AMAZING!
 Both students and staff looked forward to it.
 The superintendent of our large district even took the time to come join in.
 You never know unless you ask.

 Enhance a School Event

 I also created a small teacher orchestra that performed for our fifth-grade promotion ceremony every year.
 Most of these teachers only got their instruments out once a year.
-One teacher even kept her instrument at school.
+One teacher even stored her instrument at school.

 Cameo “Celebrity” Performances

 One year, the weatherman from our local TV station did a cameo appearance in our fourth-grade show, “The Weather Man.”
 He was a real sport.
-He actually climbed into the refrigerator box that served as the “television” on our set.
+He actually climbed into the refrigerator box that served as the “television” for our set.
 In the last scene, the audience gasped when the TV came on and a “real celebrity” was inside.
 The “weatherman” even gave us a shout out on the nightly news that evening.

 At the elementary level, many different people can qualify as a “celebrity.”
 Other celebrity performers that you might consider inviting could include policemen, high school or middle school music teachers, high school musicians, local musicians, music teachers from nearby districts, etc.

 Teachers can Serve as “Celebrity” Performers